AdaCore/training_material/courses/spark_essentials/080_subprogram_contracts/02-frame_condition.rst

 * :toolname:`GNATprove` can sometimes determine the *frame condition*

-  * More likely for arrays where indices are easy to determine
+  * More likely for arrays where indexes are easy to determine
   * Less likely for records where entire object is modified through assignment or procedure call

 * Many of the proof "assistants" can help determine frame condition (:ada:`pragma Loop_Invariant`, :ada:`pragma Assert`, etc)